 The HPI Group's business of investing directly in freehold property exposes it to certain risks which the HPI Group actively monitors and seeks to manage.
-The Company's BARC assists the Board in fulfilling its responsibilities to oversee the HPI Group's risk profile.
-During the period, the BARC and the Company's Board reviewed and updated the Risk Management framework, including the risk matrix.
+The Company's BARC assists the Board in fulfilling its responsibilities relating to the oversight of the HPI Group's risk profile.
+During the period, the BARC and the Company's Board reviewed and updated the Risk

+Management framework, including the risk matrix.
 Interest rate risk, market risk and regulatory risk are considered the key risks for the HPI Group.

-Further material risks include credit availability, tenant credit risk, property liquidity risk, succession planning and possible adverse impacts of inflation.
+Further material risks include credit availability, tenant credit risk, tenant concentration risk, property liquidity risk, succession planning, possible adverse impacts of inflation.

-The HPI Group continues to maintain a level of fixed rate debt to mitigate interest rate risk and has an active capital management plan.
+The HPI Group continues to maintain a level of fixed rate debt to mitigate interest rate risk, has an active capital management plan and continually monitors the Queensland regulatory environment.